delfick/harpoon/ARCHITECTURE.rst

 The sequence of events are as follows:

 executor.py
-  The mainline sets up logging, argument parsing and sets up the ``Overview`` object before starting it.
+  The mainline sets up logging, argument parsing and sets up the ``Collector`` object before using it to find the chosen task and run it.

-overview.py
+collector.py
-  Defines the ``Overview`` object, which will collect configuration from the user's home folder, the specified location of ``harpoon.yml``, as well as any extra files specified by ``harpoon.yml``.
+  Defines the ``Collector`` object, which will collect configuration from the user's home folder, the specified location of ``harpoon.yml``, as well as any extra files specified by ``harpoon.yml``.